Insoft-UK/Prime-C/README.md

 <br />
 <br />
 # UPDATE
-C syntax with some PPL syntax via macros, tho it can be written to resemble PPL syntax more and still compile into pure PPL by using some of the macros like `and` and `or`.
+The syntax of Prime-C closely resembles C and C++ but incorporates some PPL-specific syntax through the use of macros.
+It can also be adapted to more closely mimic PPL syntax while still compiling into pure PPL by leveraging macros such as AND and OR.

-Not all of C fetures be supported such as pointers as PPL dosn't have pointers.
-C casting is supported mainly so one can compile and test on macOS tho when compiled for PPL they simply removed as if were never typed.
+However, not all C/C++ features are supported—most notably, pointers are excluded since PPL does not support them.
+C-style casting is allowed primarily to facilitate compiling and testing on macOS, but when targeting PPL, such casts are simply ignored during compilation as if they were never written.

+The development of Prime-C is now largely complete, with the core design finalized.
+Moving forward, changes will mainly focus on incremental improvements rather than significant revisions.

 >[!WARNING]
 Experimental, not to be used for actual software development.